Close Menu

 If you’re ready to welcome a Shih-Tzu into your home:

 • Adopt or rescue first.
-Many Shih-Tzus are waiting in shelters for a second chance.
+There are already numerous Shih-Tzus in shelters looking for a second chance.

-• If buying from a breeder, always choose a reputable and ethical breeder.
+• If buying from a breeder, always choose a responsible and ethical breeder.

-• Start preparing your home with the right grooming tools, quality food, and engaging toys to ensure a smooth transition for your new furry friend.
+• Begin preparing your home with the proper grooming equipment, healthy chow, and high-energy toys so the transition will be seamless for your new pet friend.

 Thinking about getting a Shih-Tzu?